vhaudiquet/BladePlayer/README.md

 - It is completely free (there are no ads, no limited version)
 - It caches the library locally, so launching Blade requires virtually no data (only refreshing tokens and status of sources servers)
+- **(TODO)** It has a 'data saving' mode that allows you to listen to music while consuming very low mobile data (by not loading album arts)
 - The search feature allows you to search the local library instantly
-- The "explore" mode allows you to search and browse sources for new music (for example search all Spotify and look for new releases)
+- **(TODO)** The "explore" mode allows you to search and browse sources for new music (for example search all Spotify and look for new releases)
+- It has a layout that can adapt for tablet users (landscape layout)

 <div align="center" style="text-align: center;">
   <img src="https://valou3433.fr/bladef0.png" width="200" style="max-width: 350;"/>